-As part of an interview with the Journal last year, Diqui LaPenta, who was his girlfriend on that day, said one of the best ways to honor his memory is to visit the refuge or just "appreciate where we live and do everything you can to protect the natural beauty."
+As part of an interview with the Journal three years ago, Diqui LaPenta, who was his girlfriend at the time, said one of the best ways to honor his memory is to visit the refuge or just "appreciate where we live and do everything you can to protect the natural beauty."

-The following is the full story on Guadagno from the Sept.
+The following is the full story on Guadagno from the Journal's Sept.
 13, 2018 edition.

 September is an especially difficult month for Diqui LaPenta.
 On Tuesday, she marked 17 years since her boyfriend Richard Guadagno was killed amid the terrorist attacks of Sept.
 11, 2001.
 His birthday will soon follow.